 Contact us for preliminary discussions

 Email us at firstname.lastname@example.org to initiate preliminary discussions about your research proposal.
-We will then be able to advise you if we have the necessary material to support your project.
-You will need to have prior institutional ethics approval for your project, or be able to justify why this is not necessary.
+We suggest you familiarise yourself with our You will need to have prior institutional ethics approval for your project, or be able to justify sufficiently why this is not necessary.

-Familiarise yourself with the APGI Tissue & Data Access Policy
+Read the APGI BioSpecimen & Data Access Policy

-You will need to agree to all the points highlighted in the application form pertaining to due diligence of biospecimen and clinical data use.
-For more information see the APGI Tissue and Data Access Policy.
+You will need to agree to all the points highlighted in the application form pertaining to due diligence of BioSpecimen and clinical data use.
+For more information see.

-Please sign the completed form, attach any relevant documentation, eg. ethics approval, and send your paperwork in pdf format to firstname.lastname@example.org.
-If this is not possible, please mail it to Amber Johns, Project Manager, Pancreatic Cancer Research Group, Level 9, Garvan Institute of Medical Research, 384 Victoria Street, Darlinghurst, NSW 2010.
-Australia.
+Please electronically sign the completed form, attach any relevant documentation, eg. ethics approval, and send your paperwork in PDF format to email@example.com.

-The committee will assess whether the application proposes a scientifically justifiable, feasible and high priority use of the material and or data currently available.
+The APGI Leadership Team will assess whether the application proposes a scientifically justifiable, feasible and high priority use of the material and/or data currently available.
 The applicant may be asked to respond to the committee’s comments in writing.

-Following approval of your application for access to biospecimens, you will need to complete and sign the Garvan Material Transfer Agreement if you are based outside the Garvan Institute.
+You will be notified following approval of your application for access to BioSpecimens.
+You will need to complete and sign the Garvan Material Transfer Agreement (MTA) if you are based outside the Garvan Institute.
 We will assist you in this process.
-Biospecimens can only be released if you agree to be bound by the terms and conditions of the Garvan Institute Material Transfer Agreement.
+Following this, the BioSpecimens will be couriered, clinical datasets provided and invoices will be issued.

 Acknowledgement of APGI